Mihai Șora: Career

 After travelling back to Romania in 1948, Șora became a member of the Romanian Communist Party (PCR) and was employed by the Ministry of Foreign Affairs, at the time led by communist leader Ana Pauker.
 In interviews published after the fall of Communist Party rule in 1989, Șora said that he was unofficially "arrested".
 He was barred from holding a teaching appointment in Communist Romania, but nevertheless became an influential editor for one of the main Romanian publishers, ESPLA. Șora's family emigrated to the West in the 1970s, and he was allowed to visit them in the 1980s.
 According to Aurelia Crăiuțu, he was forced to publish under pseudonyms rather than use his own name.
 However, Șora was still able to publish his third book in 1985.

 In March 1989, he joined intellectuals protesting the treatment of dissident poet Mircea Dinescu.
 After the fall of Nicolae Ceaușescu in December 1989, he briefly served as minister of education in Petre Roman's post-revolutionary coalition.
 He was one of only two cabinet members to endorse the March 1990 Timișoara Proclamation, which unsuccessfully proposed a law to prevent former Securitate members from occupying leading political positions.
 He was a member of the Group for Social Dialogue, writing for its weekly publication Revista 22, and the Civic Alliance Foundation, which later became the Civic Alliance Party (PAC).

+In 2022, Walt Disney Pictures choose in premiere Șora to provide the Romanian voice of Talent Scout in The Fox and the Hound 2; at 106 years old, he became the oldest personality in the world to do a voice over in a movie/animation.